 - Diabetic complications such as arteriosclerosis

 Vertigo is the sensation of motion either of the surroundings or the individual.
-It is often perceived as the spinning of the surroundings.
+It often arises as spinning of the surroundings.
 This can be confused with symptoms of light-headedness or fainting.

 - Sensation of disorientation or motion that is accompanied by nausea or vomiting, abnormal eye movements and sweating.

 - The duration of the symptoms can range from minutes up to hours and can be episodic or constant.
-The symptoms can be triggered by movement or change in the position.
-If there is recent whiplash or head trauma or new medications being taken, inform your doctor.
+The symptoms are due to movement or change in the position.
+If there is recent whiplash or head trauma or new medications, inform your doctor.

 - The individual can have hearing loss and ringing sensation in the ears